 Ph.D.
 (1999), State University of New York at Buffalo; M.Eng., State University of New York at Buffalo; B.S., State University of New York at Buffalo

-Solh, Haitham - Associate Professor of Mathematics
+Solh, Haitham - Dean of the School of Arts and Sciences, and Associate Professor of Mathematics

 Ph.D.
 (2009), Louisiana State University; M.Ed., University of Southern Mississippi; B.Sc., The Lebanese University